Purpose

 Objective

-Initiate public awareness of predicted water shortage and encourage conservation Flyers to Realtors for vacation rentals
+Initiate public awareness of predicted water shortages, and encourage conservation flyers for realtors of vacation rentals.

 Response Actions